yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/migrate-to-helm3.md

 3. Get information about the load balancer services: kubectl get svc --namespace yb-test
-4. Connect to one of the tablet server: kubectl exec --namespace yb-test -it yb-tserver-0 bash
+4. Connect to one of the tablet server: kubectl exec --namespace yb-test -it yb-tserver-0 -- bash
-5. Run YSQL shell from inside of a tablet server: kubectl exec --namespace yb-test -it yb-tserver-0 /home/yugabyte/bin/ysqlsh -- -h yb-tserver-0.yb-tservers.yb-test
+5. Run YSQL shell from inside of a tablet server: kubectl exec --namespace yb-test -it yb-tserver-0 -- ysqlsh -h yb-tserver-0.yb-tservers.yb-test
 6. Cleanup YugabyteDB Pods
   For helm 2:
   helm delete yb-test --purge